randy3k/R-Box/README.md

 ### Autocompletions and status bar hints

 Auto completions and status bar hints only support limited number of packages now.
 The package support files are under the `packages` directory.
-If your favorite packages are not in there, you can create the corresponding files by running `packages.R` and submit a pull request here.
+If your favorite packages are not in there, you can create the corresponding files by running `Rscript packages.R <package name>`.
+A json file would be placed under `packages` directory.
+You could then submit a pull request for the packages.
+Alternatively, you could place the json file under your user directory `.../Users/R-Box/packages/`.

 ### FAQ